VCityTeam/UD_ReAgent_ABM/README.md

 - Open a browser at this adress ```http://localhost:8000/```

+NB: To reload the keystoning in the Javacript console of your browser run ```localStorage.clear()

 ----------------------------------------------------------------------------------------------------------
 ## [GAMA](https://gama-platform.org/) version
 ABM model developped using [Gama Platform](https://gama-platform.org/).
 As a standalone can be used directly to be displayed on a physical table.